Link Search Menu Expand Document

 TIPS:

-1. For all the individual tool-invocation make commands discussed from now on, you can run each one for all the models by prefixing the target name with all-models-, e.g., all-models-run-tdd-example-refill-chatbot.
+1. For all of the tool-invocation make commands discussed from now on, you can run each one for all the models by prefixing the target name with all-models-, e.g., all-models-run-tdd-example-refill-chatbot.
+This target doesn’t make sense for for the ChatBot application, which is interactive, but you can use it for the tests and integration-tests targets.

 2. For a given model (as defined by the Makefile variable MODEL), you can run all of the tools with one command, make all-code.
-You can run all the examples for all the models discussed above using make all-models-all-code.
+Hence, you can run all the examples for all the models discussed above using make all-models-all-code.

 Run tdd-example-refill-chatbot